How Long Does It Take To Walk 4 Mi

 Technique Why It Works How to Implement

 Pacing Charts Visualizing target splits keeps you honest and prevents late‑race fatigue.
-Print a 4‑mile chart on a piece of tape and tape it to a wall; glance at it every 1 mile.
+5 mi every 2 weeks or 0.

 Listening to Your Body: When to Push, When to Pull Back